If your customers are into food, sex or humour, we should talk.

-Why not be witty?
+Why not sex?

 Happy HumourScopers